shopware/docs/guides/plugins/apps/starter/starter-admin-extension.md

 ```

 This command will create a zip file from the specified extension directory and upload it to your configured store.
 The `--increase-version` parameter increases the version specified in the `manifest.xml` file.

-{% hint style="info" %}
-It is a currently known issue that whenever you make changes to the `manifest.xml` file, you need to increment the version number, so Shopware picks up the changes.
-{% endhint %}
+This flag is required, so Shopware picks up changes made to the `manifest.xml` since the last installation.
+When the app was successfully installed, you will see the notification pop up once you open the Shopware admin panel - congratulations!

-## Where from here?
+## Where to continue

+This example showed end-to-end how to create a local dev environment and connect it with your Shopware Store.
+There's a lot more to learn and try out - so why not move on with one of those topics

+ * Did you know, you can add [new sections](https://shopware.github.io/admin-extension-sdk/docs/guide/api-reference/ui/component-section) to the UI or even [entire modules](https://shopware.github.io/admin-extension-sdk/docs/guide/api-reference/ui/mainModule)?
- * Check out Admin Extension API
+ * The Admin Extension SDK also offers [TypeScript support](https://shopware.github.io/admin-extension-sdk/docs/guide/getting-started/installation#using-npm-require-bundling) (including autocompletion)
- * Set up with Webpack
- * What else can I do.
+ * Don't want to extend the admin panel?
+Have a look at [App Scripts](https://developer.shopware.com/docs/guides/plugins/apps/app-scripts)